-- 5. Miscellaneous Staking: Miscellaneous staking includes the following work: - a.
+5. Miscellaneous Staking: Miscellaneous staking includes the following work:

+- a.
 Approach road staking and all tie-in checks.
 The Contractor will submit profiles and elevations of all approach roads and other tie-ins throughout the project to the Engineer at least 3 business days prior to staking; - b.
-Topsoil measurement and computation of quantities; - c.
+Perform measurement and computation of topsoil quantities.
+The Contractor will perform volume computations by the average end area method, surface-to-surface method, or alternate computation method approved by the Engineer; - c.
 Special ditch staking; - d.
 Staking of signs, delineators, pavement markings, guardrail, curb & gutter, light poles, conduit, junction boxes, and related items (Staking is for all aspects, i.e. detours, temporary and permanent); - e.
 Right-of-way staking including easement lines and fence post panels; - f.
 Pipe and storm sewer staking including drop inlets, manholes, cattle passes, and related items.
-If additional pipe, storm sewer, drop inlets, manholes, or cattle passes are required which are not shown on the plans, the staking will be paid in accordance with the bid item Engineer Directed Surveying/Staking;
+If additional pipe, storm sewer, drop inlets, manholes, or cattle passes are required which are not shown on the plans, the staking will be paid in accordance with the bid item Engineer Directed Surveying/Staking; - g.

-- g.
 Mark limits of removal items (trees, foundations, curb & gutter, sidewalk, etc.); - h.
 Detours, roadway diversions, and crossovers.
 (This work includes all design and staking notes required to design and stake the detour, roadway diversion, or crossover in accordance with the plan requirements.
 The Contractor will submit the completed design including profile and alignment and staking notes to the Engineer at least 3 business days prior to staking.); - i.
-Final and original cross sections of Contractor and State furnished borrow pits and computations.
-The Contractor will perform earthwork computations by the average end area method, surface-to-surface method, or alternate computation method approved by the Engineer; - j.
+Perform measurement and computation of quantities of Contractor and State furnished borrow pits.
+The Contractor will perform volume computations by the average end area method, surface-to-surface method, or alternate computation method approved by the Engineer; - j.
 Resetting horizontal and vertical control, if disturbed; - k.
-Approach slab and sleeper slab staking; - I. Staking of sidewalks and curb ramps; and, - m.
+Approach slab and sleeper slab staking: - I. Staking of sidewalks and curb ramps; and, - m.
 Staking of steps and wheel chair ramps.